IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Sight.rst

     Annexes
     -------

-    -  *Srclib list:* this document lists all libraries with a brief description.
+    -  *libs list:* this document lists all libraries with a brief description.
     -  *Object list:* this document lists all data with a brief description.
     -  *Service list:* this document lists all services and modules with a brief description.
     -  *Third party:* this document contains a description of libraries used to